mpoghos/alice-ls2-upgrade-paper/README.md

 * Iterate
    * Edit (do not worry too much about layout, this will be taken care of in the end)
    * Commit and push changes to your fork
-* Open a Merge Request to the main repository
+* Once you have reached a satisfactory level of maturity, open a Merge Request to the main repository.

 ## Directory layout